Non 'Consensus' Scientists:

 Jack Welch, B.S.
 M.S.
 Ph.D.
 Chemical Engineering, USA

 James A. Peden, B.S.
 Physics and Mathematics, M.S.
-Experimental Physics, USA
+Experimental Physics, Atmospheric Scientist, USA

 James J. O’Brien, Ph.D.
 Meteorology, USA